 - The implementation of the Digital Technologies learning area of the national Australian Curriculum

 - Teaching Coding and Computational Thinking in K-12

 - Integrating Coding and Computational Thinking with different K-12 subjects (such as Mathematics)

 To keep up to date with the professional learning opportunities being offered by the CS4S team, please register for the University of Newcastle CS4S Mailing List.
-If you have any enquiries about the CS4S professional learning programs or research, please contact Daniel Hickmott.
+If you have any enquiries about the CS4S professional learning programs or research, please contact Elena Prieto.

-In 2019, the Newcastle CS4S team will run four different professional learning programs, free for teachers to attend, at the University of Newcastle’s Callaghan campus.
+In 2021, the Newcastle CS4S team will run two different professional learning programs, free for teachers to attend, at the University of Newcastle’s Callaghan campus.
 These programs will be accredited with the NSW Education Standards Authority (NESA).
-The four programs that will be run are the:
+The programs are: